hestiacp/hestiacp/docs/docs/server-administration/databases.md

 ## PhpMyAdmin Single Sign On

 NOTE: PhpMyAdmin Single Sign On enabled only for individual databases.
-Primary "PhpMyAdmin" button for existing database credintials only.
+Primary "PhpMyAdmin" button for existing database credentials only.

 ### Unable to activate phpMyAdmin Single Sign on